dtcenter/METplotpy/docs/Users_Guide/installation.rst

 This is the directory where the METcalcpy repository was cloned.
 In this directory, find the setup.py script

-From the command line, run
+From the command line run:

 .. code-block:: ini

   pip install -e .

-Do NOT forget the ending **'.'**  This indicates using the setup.py in the current working directory.
+Do NOT forget the ending period **'.'**  This indicates using the setup.py in the current working directory.

 The *-e* option allows this installation to be editable, which is useful if the METcalcpy/metcalcpy source code needs updating.
-This step will avoid the need to reinstall if any changes are made to the METcalcpy code.
+Using the *-e* option will avoid the need to reinstall if any changes are made to the METcalcpy code.

 Setting up the PYTHONPATH
 ~~~~~~~~~~~~~~~~~~~~~~~~~